This event will be available to watch on The Grief Channel from Friday, April 2nd.Discover The Grief Channel

 Food also plays a pivotal role at times crisis and is a key way to connect with each other and with grief.
 It can help us connect with lost loved ones, through recipes handed down and through the memory of meals shared.

 Nikesh Shukla is an award-winning novelist, commentator and screenwriter.
 His novella, The Time Machine, has food and grief at its heart.
 It documents Ashok’s attempts to cook like his mum in the wake of her death.
-Nikesh will also talk about his new book, Brown Baby.
+Nikesh also talks about his new book, Brown Baby.

 Valentine Warner is the author of The Consolation of Food (Pavilion, 2019), a collection of stories about life and death, seasoned with 75 chronological recipes.
 Each recognises the positive energy that foraging or fishing for ingredients can create, considering how cooking itself can soothe the soul and lift our spirits in times of grief.